 Is there any way I can lower my student loan payments?

 The best way to lower your monthly payment by a significant amount is to get on an income-driven repayment (IDR) plan.
 You have to apply online through your servicer to see if you qualify, and then after that, your payment will be capped at a certain percentage of your income.
 (There are a few different kinds; here’s a useful breakdown.)
 There are some other really important benefits that come from getting on an IDR, such as debt forgiveness.
 That means if you make on-time payments for 20 or 25 years, the government will wipe your balance clean.
 The only catch there is that the erased amount will be taxed as income, so you will owe the IRS a chunk of cash at the end of everything.
-Experts refer to this as the “tax bomb.”
+Experts refer to this big bill, which only comes if you don't apply for forgiveness through a special program for public service employees, as the “tax bomb.”

 The two most popular forms of these plans are called PAYE and REPAYE, and though they might seem similar, there are actually a ton of very small nuances that make a huge difference for some people.
 Even experts can disagree on which is better, so you should get personalized advice and choose carefully